 Dining at the restaurant entails a suit for men and dresses for women, and there are two fun-filled lounges for socializing.
 The first serves tea while the other lounge is the ideal place to contemplate the surroundings.
 The kitchen elevates South African cuisine to an art form, and the wine list is an expression of winemaking in the region.
 In each case, diners are served with impeccable taste, fine china, and exquisite cutlery.

 The Blue Train also has an exclusive boutique where the passenger will find a suite of options to purchase a valuable gift for yourself or someone special back home.

 The entire journey takes 27 hours and 1,600 kilometers going diagonally across South Africa.
 It makes a stop at the Kimberley diamond mines when going southbound, and moves toward the north in Matjiesfontein—a small town now considered a historical monument.
 During the trip, the train keeps a cruising speed of 55 miles per hour, allowing the traveler to enjoy the two great attractions: the stunning natural surrounding environment and wellbeing, comfort and excellent service in each car.

 Several of the waiters have worked on the train for years and are examples of professionalism.
 Their shifts are rotated 24 hours, seven days a week.
 Attentive at all times, when you need a drink or a bite, the requesting board any clothing or the most unusual detail that can claim a passenger from his suite.

-¿Famous travelers, who have made the journey?
-At the moment, I can mention seven names: Nelson Mandela, Naomi Campbell, Quincy Jones, Paul Simon, Mia Farrow, Margaret Thatcher and Kylie Minogue … although the list is much longer.
+So, which famous travelers, have been on this luxurious train?
+At the moment, I can mention seven names: the late Nelson Mandela, Naomi Campbell, Quincy Jones, Paul Simon, Mia Farrow, Margaret Thatcher and Kylie Minogue … although the list is much longer.
 Each of these celebrities gave themselves to the mystique of this tour through such a diverse and fascinating territory that combines magic and reality aboard. ■